godot-dimensions/g4mf/specification/parts/node.md

 | **visible**  | `boolean`   | Whether the node is visible or not (affects rendering).     | `true`             |

 ### Transform Properties

+Nodes with indices greater than 0 may have a transform composed of several properties that define the node's position, rotation, and scale in the scene.
+All of these properties are relative to the parent node's space.
+The root node at index 0 MUST NOT have any transform properties defined, since it represents the origin of the file itself.

 #### Position